Birmingham Stallions (2022)

-The Birmingham Stallions are a professional American football team based in Birmingham, Alabama.
-The Stallions compete in the United Football League (UFL).
+The Birmingham Stallions were a professional American football team based in Birmingham, Alabama.
+The Stallions competed in the United Football League (UFL).
 They were a founding member of the second iteration of the United States Football League (USFL) in 2022.
-The Stallions are owned and operated by Dwayne Johnson's Alpha Acquico and Fox Corporation, and play their home games at Protective Stadium.
-They have won three league championships since their founding, defeating the Philadelphia Stars 33–30 in 2022 and the Pittsburgh Maulers 28–12 in 2023 as part of the USFL, and most recently the San Antonio Brahmas 25–0 in the inaugural UFL Championship Game in 2024.
+The Stallions were owned and operated by Dwayne Johnson's Alpha Acquico and Fox Corporation, and played their home games at Protective Stadium.
+They won three league championships, defeating the Philadelphia Stars 33–30 in 2022 and the Pittsburgh Maulers 28–12 in 2023 as part of the USFL, and finally the San Antonio Brahmas 25–0 in the inaugural UFL Championship Game in 2024.
+On July 30, 2026, the UFL announced that the league would leave Birmingham.

 History

 The Birmingham Stallions were one of eight teams officially announced as a USFL franchise on The Herd with Colin Cowherd on November 22, 2021.
 On January 6, 2022, it was revealed that former NCAA coach Gene Chizik would become the head coach of the Stallions.
 Chizik confirmed the report, but the parties have yet to agree.
 He ultimately took a deal to become the defensive coordinator for North Carolina two days later.
 On January 20, 2022, it was announced on The Herd with Colin Cowherd that former NCAA football head coach Skip Holtz was named the head coach and general manager of the Stallions.

 The Stallions finished the 2022 regular season with a 9–1 record, winning the South division title and clinching the South division's first seed.
 The Stallions hosted their first South Division Championship game, facing the second-seed New Orleans Breakers.
 The Stallions defeated the Breakers 31–17 and advanced to the 2022 USFL Championship Game.

 On July 3, 2022, in Tom Benson Hall of Fame Stadium in Canton, Ohio, the Stallions played against the North division's second seed, the Philadelphia Stars.
 Following halftime, the Stallions led by eleven points, but a 4-yard Stars' touchdown narrowed the Stallions' lead to five points with 5:17 remaining in the third quarter.
 On the Stallions' next possession, they were forced to attempt a 38-yard field goal, which was missed.
 Then Philadelphia's Case Cookus found Devin Gray in the end zone for a touchdown two plays later.
 The Stars attempted and converted a two-point conversion.
 This gave Philadelphia a 23–20 lead, their first of the game.
 Following a pair of field goals and a 26–23 lead with under three minutes remaining, Scooby Wright had a 46-yard interception returned for a touchdown to seal the game for the Stallions effectively.
 Victor Bolden Jr. won the USFL Championship Game Most Valuable Player Award.

 Following the 2022 season, the Stallions hired Zachary Potter.
 He previously held the title of team director during the Stallions 2022 season.